Ireland to reopen all shops in May, hospitality in early June

-DUBLIN (Reuters) -Ireland will press ahead with plans to reopen all retail stores, personal services and non-residential construction in May with hotels, restaurants and bars to follow sooner than expected in early June, Foreign Minister Simon Coveney said on Thursday.
+DUBLIN (Reuters) -Ireland will press ahead with plans to reopen all retail stores, personal services and non-residential construction in May, with hotels, restaurants and bars to follow sooner than expected in early June, the government said on Thursday.

+“As disruptive, as lonely, as frustrating and as sad as the last year has been, we are getting through it and a degree of normality is returning. ...
+Hope is returning,” Prime Minister Micheál Martin said in a televised address.

-Coveney said the plan to be signed off by ministers later on Thursday would permit hotels to open their doors again on June 2 with restaurants and pubs - not mentioned a month ago - allowed to serve guests outdoors from June 7.
+Under the plan, hotels will open their doors again on June 2, with restaurants and pubs - not mentioned a month ago - allowed to serve guests outdoors from June 7.

+A decision on indoor hospitality and mass gatherings is to be made at the end of June, while workers are unlikely to return to offices before September.

 Ireland has one of the lowest COVID-19 infection rates in Europe but is opting for a slower reopening of its economy than most of its European peers after a relaxation of measures in December triggered a huge spike in cases.